Paleo Foundation

 Side effects of taking these critically important first steps to recover from DDAC will immediately result in being less of a judgmental cocksock, in tandem with feelings of acceptance of one’s own limitations.

-After overcoming Dietary Dogmatic Asshole Complex, you will inevitably discover that varying dietary modalities work for various people for various reasons, and you will have a newfound freedom to discover the nuances and mechanisms for why other modalities may work, without the hindrance of having to validate your own sense of self-righteousness all the time.
+After overcoming Dietary Dogmatic Asshole Complex, you will inevitably discover that varying dietary modalities work for various people for various reasons, and you will have newfound freedom to discover the nuances and mechanisms for why other modalities may work, without the hindrance of having to validate your own sense of self-righteousness all the time.

 In effect, you will go from having a mono-paradigmatic approach to the diet to a multi-paradigmatic approach as you begin to learn and even accept the merit of other dietary modalities.